-We calculated in section 8.1 the mass spectra of the theory (8.5) with $\nd$ colors and $N_F$ flavors of quarks $\tQ$ in these vacua, and in the two variants of Seiberg's dual.
-The first variant was the literal Seiberg's dual to (8.5) strongly coupled theory (8.11),(8.16) with $N_c=N_F-\nd$ colors and $N_F$ flavors of quarks $\tq$ (dual to $\tQ$).
-It was found that the mass spectra of the direct theory (8.5) with the quarks $\tQ$ and the dual one (8.16) with the quarks $\tq$ are different.
-The second variant was the direct theory (8.17) with the $N_c$ colors and $N_F$ flavors of original "electric" quarks $Q$ and its Seiberg's dual theory (8.19),(8.22) with $\nd$ colors and $N_F$ flavors of quarks $q$ (dual to $Q$), and with especially chosen values of parameters $m_Q, \mph$ and $\la$.
-It was shown that it is possible to adjust the values of $m_Q,\mph,\la$ so that the spectra of masses smaller than $\mx$ become the same in these two theories (8.5) and (8.22).
-Nevertheless, in distinction with the statement in \cite{SY1}, even in this case the flavor quantum numbers of the quarks $\tQ$ from (8.5) and $q$ from (8.22) are different and this reveals itself in different values of the 't Hooft triangles.
+The mass spectra in these vacua were calculated also in two variants of Seiberg's dual theories.
+The first variant was the literal Seiberg's dual to \eqref{(8.1.3)},\eqref{(8.1.5)} strongly coupled theory \eqref{(8.1.10)},\eqref{(8.1.14)} with $N_c=N_F-\nd$ colors and $N_F$ flavors of quarks $\tq_i$ (dual to $\tQ^i$).
+It was shown that the spectrum of masses smaller than $\mu_{\rm x}$ in the direct theory \eqref{(8.1.3)} with the quarks $\tQ$ and in the dual one \eqref{(8.1.10)} with the quarks $\tq$ are parametrically different (see also \cite{ch7} for more details).

-And finally, we calculated in section 8.2 the mass spectra in the theories (8.5) and (8.19),(8.22) in vacua of the baryonic branch with unbroken $U(N_F)$.
-It is interesting that these are the ${\cal N}=1$ SQCD vacua for the theory (8.5).
-As in section (8.1), the mass spectra of these two theories can be made the same at scales $\mu<\mx$ in these vacua also by adjusting the values of $m_Q,\mph,\la$ as in (8.23) but, clearly, the values of the 't Hooft triangles $SU(N_F)_L^3$ also remain different.\\